LulububuSoftwareGmbH/boltredirector/readme.md

 Features to come:

-1. Better wildcard implementation
+- Better Wildcard implementation
-2. More smart wildcards
+- Timed Activation
+- More Smart Wildcards
-3. Mapping collections
+- Mapping collections
-4. Enhanced cleaning
+- Enhanced wildcard cleaning
-5. Debug mode
-6. Legacy domain support
+- Legacy domain support
+- Debug mode

 There will be no admin-backend support, however.
 The extension will continue to use a configuration file.